The AlloMap Testing Process

 A proprietary mathematical algorithm combines the measured expression values for each gene into a single integer value between 0 and 40 that is reported as the AlloMap test score.
 The clinician uses this score in the overall assessment of the probability of rejection at the time of testing.

 The clinical laboratory at CareDx reports the AlloMap test score to the ordering physician within 1 to 2 business days after receipt of the sample at its Brisbane, CA facility.
 Upon receipt of the test report from CareDx by fax, the physician interprets the report as part of the patient’s overall clinical assessment.

-- Step 2.
-The blood sample is prepared and sent via overnight courier to the XDx Reference Laboratory in Brisbane, California.
+The blood sample is prepared and sent via overnight courier to the clinical laboratory at CareDx in Brisbane, California.

-- Step 3.
-In most cases, your blood sample is shipped to the XDx Reference Laboratory on the same day as your patient's lab.
+In most cases, the blood sample is shipped to CareDx on the same day as your patient's lab.
 The sample generally arrives at the clinical laboratory at CareDx the next morning.

 Once the blood sample arrives, complex gene expression information is extracted and analyzed.

 Gene expression information is translated into clinically actionable information and reported to the clinician within 1 to 2 days after blood sample is received.

 The clinician uses the AlloMap score, along with other standard clinical assessments, to evaluate the patient's probability of rejection.